-This isn’t a sales pitch for commissioning a wig from us, though it may sound like it.
+This isn’t a sales pitch for commissioning a wig from us, though the title may sound like it.
 This is a breakdown of how and when having a wig built is going to be worth the additional cost.
 I’ll be the first to admit that although we will happily build anything and everything, not everything needs to be a custom built piece.
 If you’re not sure exactly what makes a wig “custom”, that means we create the entire wig from scratch, it’s tailored to fit the client, and we put all of the hair into by hand, including a hand-knotted (or lace-front) hairline.
 We make our wigs and facial hair just like they make them for film and tv.

 Wigs are very popular right now, for both mainstream and cosplay use- you can buy them all over the place, in local shops or on the internet.
 They come in a seemingly endless range of colors, styles and prices.
 You can even pick up machine made “lace front” wigs with decent hairlines at very reasonable prices, and most of those can be re-styled using heat tools.
 So why spend substantially more money and time having a wig made to order?